plahoi/address_parser/README.md

 They are evaluated one at a time.
 When the parser matches with one of the cases for the input address line, it's not necessary to continue with others.

+When the parser doesn't meet any of the 3 given criteria, then the algorithm moves from the end of the address string to the beginning until it meets the number.
+Therefore everything to the right of the number, including the number itself is supposed to be a house number.

 ## Case I: Regex for No/nr notion

 `(?P<street>.+\d+)\s(?P<house_number>(?:No|Nr|no|nr)\.?\s?\d+\s?[a-zA-Z]?)`